N3VEM/RadioRocketV2/README.md

 More specific details can be round in the readme within each folder, for the various sections of the rocket.

+Please note that this repository isn't step-by-step directions.
+It's more of a 'show them where to fish' thing, so if you are wanting to replicate this project, and have any questions, please feel free to reach out to me!

 ## APRS in the Rocket
 APRS tracking is used in the rocket primarily for position data, mapping, and tracking.
 Track how high your rocket went, and how far away it's packets were received.
 The APRS sled can be done stand-alone without the rest of the project, if you simply want to beacon packets, and then check aprs.fi for data.
 Building the APRS tracker only would rely on their being at least 1 I-Gate within range of your launch site.